wp-plugins/tweet-old-post/readme.txt

 Added one more shortner service was looking for j.mp but they dont have the api yet.

 **New in v1.6**

 - Made the plugin PHP 4 compatible.
 Guys try it out and please let me know if that worked.
 - Better error prompting.
 If your tweets are not appearing on twitter.
 Try "Tweet Now" button you'll see if there is any problem in tweeting.
-- Added 1click.at shortning service you need to get the api key from http://theeasyapi.com/ you need to add your machine IP address in the server of http://theeasyapi.com/ for this api key to work.
+- Added 1click.at shortning service.

 == Installation ==